isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2026-09-09-post-Written Reply by Minister Edwin Tong SC on Frequency of Inspection on Trees in Dempsey Area.md

 ---
-title: Written Reply by Minister Edwin Tong SC on Frequency of Inspection on Trees in Dempsey Area
+title: Written Reply by Minister for Law Mr Edwin Tong SC on Increasing Frequency of Inspection on Trees in Dempsey Area
 permalink: /written-reply-by-minister-edwin-tong-sc-on-frequency-of-inspection-on-trees-in-dempsey-area/
-date: 2026-09-09
+date: 2026-09-08
 layout: post
 description: ""
 image: ""